Curriculum Subject Information

 EARLY READING AND WRITING (PHONICS)

-At The Flying Bull Academy, we follow the Letters and Sounds Phonics programme in Nursery, Reception and Year 1.
+At The Flying Bull Academy, we follow the Letters and Sounds phonics programme in Nursery, Reception and Key Stage 1.

 This programme is taught alongside regular shared reading of stories and books, to help instil an early love of reading.
 Pupils work through phases of learning during ‘phonics’ lessons, made up of ‘revisit, learning, practise and apply’; these take place at least four times a week from the start of Reception until the end of Year 1.